The whole world is watching: Current usage

-Today, the phrase is regularly used in mainstream left movements.
+Today, the phrase is regularly used in protests and mainstream left movements.
 It is the title of a 1980 book about mass media and the New Left by former student activist Todd Gitlin.
 Rightist commentators have also used the phrase to argue for such causes as U.S. condemnation of Islamic violence.
-The phrase is a poster tagline for the 2007 film Battle in Seattle and it is repeatedly chanted in the film.
-President Barack Obama used the phrase during demonstrations in Tehran over the outcome of Iranian elections in June, 2009.
 During the 2011 Wisconsin protests, protesters in Madison, WI chanted the phrase often in reference to the large national media presence and worldwide positive response.
 Protesters also chanted the phrase while being arrested and removed from the Capitol the morning of the first vote on the law they were protesting.
 Occupy Wall Street protesters chanted the phrase on October 1, 2011, when NYPD barricaded and arrested citizens who were blocking the roadway on the Brooklyn Bridge in one of the largest mass-arrests of otherwise nonviolent demonstrators in US history.
 "The Whole World Is Watching" was on a banner purposely blocking the view of ropes being tied to the statue of Silent Sam in 2018, minutes before the statue was pulled down.

-In popular culture

-The chanting was sampled by Chicago on their 1969 debut album Chicago Transit Authority on the tenth track "Prologue, August 29, 1968".
-The chant continues into the next song, "Someday (August 29, 1968)" but fades away after a few seconds, only to return again in the middle of the song.

-In their 2008 release, Chicago reprised the chant in the third track, "All the Years".
-At about two and a half minutes into the track, the chant is played after a montage of other notable historical clips and concurrently with a harmonica solo.

-In the 2020 film The Trial of the Chicago 7, which is about the counterculture movement against the Vietnam War, the chant appears many times.

-A 2021 episode of the Disney+ series The Falcon and the Winter Soldier is titled "The Whole World Is Watching".
+U.S. President Barack Obama used the phrase during demonstrations in Tehran over the outcome of Iranian elections in 2009.

+During the trial of Derek Chauvin (who was facing charges for the murder of George Floyd), Benjamin Crump, the attorney representing Floyd's family, said to reporters on March 29, 2021 "What we want to know is, will we see justice? […] The whole world is watching."

+Gaza war protesters outside the 2024 Democratic National Convention, also in Chicago, used the phrase.